 Injection molding is one of the most often-used manufacturing processes for creating plastic parts.
 The method involves heating and mixing material (sometimes multiple materials).
 The melted material is then injected into a mould, where it cools and solidifies into the final plastic part.
 By repeating this process, the mold can be used to make hundreds to ten-thousands of identical parts effortlessly.

 Vacuum casting or urethane casting is a process that begins with a master model, which, in HLH’s case, is CNC machined or 3D printed (via SLA or SLS).
 Liquid silicone is then poured into this master model and cured, then cut and separated from the master model.
 The resin part is cured and removed from the silicone mould, which can be reused around 25 times.

-Although urethane casting is less widely known and used than injection moulding, it is a great alternative for creating small quantities of production-like parts quicker and more affordably.
+Although urethane casting is less widely known and used than injection moulding, it is a great alternative for creating small batches of production-like parts quickly and more affordably.

-It is worth bearing in mind that vacuum casting tooling will only last between 10 to 25 runs — depending on the geometry of the part and the material choice — the tool will then need to be replaced.
-Hence, injection moulding may be a faster solution when higher quantities are involved.
+It is worth noting that vacuum cast tools will only last between 10 to 25 runs — depending on the geometry of the part and the material choice — the tool will then need to be replaced.
+By comparison, a single injection mold tool can last between 100 to 100,000s of shots (depending on the tool material, maintenance and other factors).
+Hence, injection molding may be a faster solution when higher quantities are involved.